-In GST regime, Zero rate slab items will be different from exemption as Input Tax Credit (ITC) will be given in case an item is zero rated.
-Input tax credit is essentially the credit manufacturers or dealers would receive for paying input taxes towards inputs used in the manufacturing of products or while purchasing goods for resale.
-Thus, items drawing zero rates will still be in the GST chain while those exempted wont be.
+In GST regime, Zero rate slab items are different from exemption as Input Tax Credit (ITC) is given in case an item is zero rated.
+Input tax credit is essentially the credit manufacturers or dealers receive for paying input taxes towards inputs used in the manufacturing of products or while purchasing goods for resale.
+Thus, items drawing zero rates are still in the GST chain while those exempted are not.

-Lower rate of 5% for items of mass consumption will make goods and services pocket-friendly for the common man.
+A lower rate of 5% for items of mass consumption make goods and services pocket-friendly for the common man.
 What is further beneficial is that if the credits on procurement are fully available to these suppliers, then rates may go down further.
 However, there is a catch 22 situation which businesses might face as explained in the next section.

-While goods finding their way in this tax slab may not pinch much due to the largely unchanged tax rates from current indirect tax regime, few services may get dearer due to a push from the current 15% slab to the higher ones.
+While goods finding their way in this tax slab do not pinch much due to the largely unchanged tax rates from erstwhile indirect tax regime, few services have got dearer due to a push from the erstwhile 15% slab to the higher ones.

-Taxpayers need to look forward to the list of items that will now be called luxury goods because what was considered luxury a few years back might have become a necessity now.
-Hence, it will be worth watching what the GST council brings into this tax slab.
+Taxpayers need to check the list of items that are now called luxury goods because what was considered luxury a few years back might have become a necessity now.

-Another aspect worth looking at is the levy of cess in the luxury tax slab.
-While tax burden wise, this will be acceptable to the industry as these goods face a similar tax burden currently, dealing with another tier of tax would cause concerns in administering.
-With so little time to prepare, putting such systems in place will be a challenge for both, the government and taxpayers.
+Another aspect worth looking at is the levy of compensation cess in the luxury tax slab.
+While tax burden wise, this is acceptable to the industry as these goods faced a similar tax burden earlier also, dealing with another tier of tax causes concerns in administering.

-All in all, the GST rate schedule sounds promising theoretically but much would depend on the actual tax slabs that items get categorized into.
+All in all, the GST rate schedule sounds promising but individual business impact depends on the actual tax slabs that their items get categorized into.

 As an anti-profiteering measure, GST law mandates that the reduction in the price of goods and services on account of any reduction in the tax rates should also actually result in a commensurate reduction in the prices of those goods and services.
-Hence, companies will now have to revisit the pricing of their products.
-Even procurements will get impacted in view of change in tax rates on various goods and services that companies procure.
+Hence, companies should revisit the pricing of their products.
+Even procurements will get impacted in view of tax rates on various goods and services that companies procure.

-The mandate to pass on the profits to end consumers will require companies to actually identify how much the rate reduction has benefitted the company to ensure that its passed on to consumer.
-Further, companies will also have to ensure that their vendors are sensitized about the aforesaid provisions and they pass on the benefit too.
+The mandate to pass on the profits to end consumers requires companies to actually identify how much the rate reduction has benefitted the company to ensure that it’s passed on to consumers.
+Further, companies also have to ensure that their vendors are sensitized about the aforesaid provisions and they pass on the benefit too.

-Given the aforesaid ramifications, it can be stated that entire business ecosystem should gear up for the GST rate strike.
-While businesses need not comply today, this is the right time to proactively start gearing up for the inevitable to come.
+Given the aforesaid ramifications, it can be stated that the entire business ecosystem needs to gear up for the GST rate ‘strike’.